 • Educational programs (homework help, Science Club, literacy activities)

-Youth City offers a safe space for youth in Grades 9 to 12 to socialize with peers and learn new skills.
-This program operates throughout the school year, Monday to Friday evenings.
+Youth Zone offers a safe space for youth in Grades 9 to 12 to socialize with peers and learn new skills.
+This program operates throughout the school year in the evening.
 Volunteers assist staff with leading activities ranging from sports, arts, music, and digital media.

 Volunteers assist with serving meals and wash dishes and trays after school for children and youth during the school year from September to mid-June.
 This program operates Monday to Friday only.
 Volunteers are needed from 4:00 p.m. - 6:00 p.m. for 1 shift per week.